dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_configANM.md

 "ops_get_messages" : { "path" : "/ops/search?protocol=&format=&from=&count=&order=&rorder=&ago=&field=&value=&op=&jmsPropertyName=&jmsPropertyValue=&useOpsdb=" },
 ```

-After enabling the parameter and force the use of OPSDB, you must send a request to the ANM Traffic Monitor.
+After enabling the parameter and force the use of OpsDB, you must send a request to the ANM Traffic Monitor.
 For example:

 ```bash
 https://admin-nodemanaget:8090/api/router/service/instance-1/ops/search?useOpsdb=true